keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 1. HSD triggers the helm-service and publishes to the subject:

    ```
-   sh.keptn.vent.deployment.started
+   sh.keptn.event.deployment.started
    ```
    as well as the JSON event body.

-1. The helm-service finishes the deployment and the HSD publishess to the subject:
+1. The helm-service finishes the deployment and the HSD publishes to the subject:

    ```
    sh.keptn.event.deployment.finished